An Internet Protocol address, more commonly known as an IP address, is a unique set of numbers assigned to a device on the internet or local network.

 What’s the difference in price?

-At SMTP2GO, our higher volume plans (100K+), include a dedicated IP.
-All lower volume plans automatically use a shared IP.
-If you want to purchase extra IPs, each IP costs $19 per IP, per month.
+At SMTP2GO, our higher volume plans (100K+), include one dedicated IP.
+Any additional IPs will cost $19 per IP, per month.
+All lower-volume plans automatically use a shared IP.